lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

  of the Plaintext but otherwise left untouched in the Outer Message,
  * Class U: Unprotected options left untouched in the Outer Message.

-Additionally, the OSCORE Option is added as an Outer option, signaling that the message is OSCORE protected.
-This option carries the information necessary to retrieve the Security Context with which the message was encrypted to be correctly decrypted at the other end-point.
+This points out that the Outer option contains the OSCORE Option and that the message is OSCORE protected; this option carries the information necessary to retrieve the Security Context with which the message was encrypted.
+The end-point will use this Security Context to decrypt the message correctly.

 ~~~~

-                      Original CoAP Message
+                      Original CoAP Packet
                    +-+-+---+-------+---------------+
                    |v|t|TKL| code  |  Msg Id.      |
                    +-+-+---+-------+---------------+....+